HP Pavilion dm1z

 Einzeltest, online verfügbar, Lang, Datum: 28.04.2011

-Quelle: Kitguru Englisch EN→DE Archive.org version
+Quelle: Kitguru EN→DE Archive.org version

 The rear panel can be removed without a screwdriver, thanks to a clever tool-less design.
 Once inside we were pleasantly surprised to see 4GB of high quality Hynix DDR3 memory included as well as a capable Western Digital 7,200 320gb Scorpio hard drive.
 Quality components help Windows 7 performance, and while we would still swap out for an SSD at a later date, the ‘out of the box’ performance is class leading, for the price.